 In most cases, the medical history and physical exam provide sufficient information to make a diagnosis of sciatica.
 However, some individuals present with particular risk factors that require further investigation to differentiate the condition from others with more serious consequences such as an infection, fracture, cancerous tumor, or cauda equina syndrome.

 For these patients, medical imaging is often utilized to determine the cause of the symptoms and increase the probability of a correct diagnosis.
 These are also indicated for patients with severe or persistent symptoms.

-- Electromyography (EMG) is a test to measure the electrical impulses that result from the nervous system, providing information about the spinal cord and any narrowing of the canal.
+Electromyography (EMG) is another type of diagnostic test that can be used in the diagnosis of sciatica.
+To this end, an EMG measures the electrical impulses that result from the nervous system, providing information about the spinal cord and any narrowing of the canal.

 Some patients may also call for a blood test if the cause of the symptoms is unclear and another health condition is suspected to be involved.